 Advanced driving courses

 Advanced driving courses can be a great way to improve your confidence and driving skills.
-This guide will take you through what courses are out there, and which ones can lower your insurance premiums and ensure getting a super cheap car insurance policy is near guaranteed.
+This guide will take you through what courses are out there, and which ones can improve your chances of find a cheap car insurance policy.

 In This Guide:

 - What is an advanced driving course?

 - What other courses are available?

 - Will your course have premium discounts?

 Your driving test is the only practical exam legally required to maintain your licence until you turn 70 years old.
 Advanced driving courses are not necessary, but they can help build confidence on the road and some can help you save money on your insurance.

 Advanced driving courses cover many types of driving that aren’t typically included in standard lessons.
 They are designed to improve your confidence and knowledge on the road and give you experience of more challenging environments such as adverse weather conditions or rush hour traffic.